sanjaycode95/Python--Dsa-program/Linked_list/README.md

 ### element_pos
 - Retrieve the position of data by giving data
 ## remove_duplicate_element
--This method remove element two or more same data stored in element
+- This method remove element two or more same data stored in element